takenet/blip-docs/source/includes/en/extensions/desk.md

 ### Get all bot's agents

 In order to get all attendants of some bot send a command with `GET` method to `postmaster@desk.msging.net` and URI `/attendants` .
 This feature is usefull to know if there are any available attendant to answer customers questions.
-By default, BLiP will return 20 agents.
+By default, Blip will return 20 agents.

 | QueryString     | Description                                                        | Example |